ayanmali/TikTok-Creative-Centre-Scraper/README.md

 - Hypothesis:
     For a given search, there are a series of requests needed to get all the data, with the page number being different.
 The limit parameter is 3 for the first request and 20 for all subsequent requests.
     The first request has an additional header than subsequent requests.
 Can I simply omit this header after making the request?
+- Do we need search-id in the querystring for searching for keywords?

 ## UX
 - build functionality for selecting industries